sensebox/ttn-osem-integration/README.md

 The current approach is to proxy the oSeM-API with a custom data-decoder.

 Future plans include direct operation on the oSeM database.
-This requires some separation of the openSenseMap API code though, to reuse existsing database insertion logic.
+This requires some separation of the openSenseMap API code though, to reuse existing database insertion logic.